fkeppeler/NSF_C-Accel_JSDM/README.md

 The goal of our project is to fit a joint species distribution model (JSDM) to the northeast USA bottom trawl data and compare its results with single-species models (SDM).
 A secondary objective is to use the JSDM created to predict species and community response to future climate scenarios in the northeast USA.

 ### Repository contents
-This repository contains R scripts used for data extraction and cleaning  (script 1), model construction (script 2), model fitting (script 3), model comparison, and model extrapolation for future scenarios.
+This repository contains R scripts used for data extraction and cleaning  (script 1), model construction (script 2), model fitting (script 3), hindcast (script 4), model comparison, and model extrapolation for future scenarios.
 Below, I listed some information about the databases, modeling approach, the metrics used for model comparisons, and the future scenario used.

 ### Trawl data
 The used trawl data from compiled and pre-processed by James Morley for his paper published at Plos One in 2018 ([link here](https://doi.org/10.1371/journal.pone.0196127)).
 The data contain thousand of trawl samplings from twenty